shubhdac/ai-case-study/README.md

 TensorFlow: This open-source library for numerical computation can efficiently track customer information.
 It could also be used in tax and bookkeeping software for easy computation and analysis as it is associated with neural network image recognition.

 PyTorch: This open-source software for deep learning is very easy and flexible to use.
 It is a good choice for researchers and developers who want to quickly prototype with new deep learning models.
 This might be helpful to determine the targeted customers.

+Darktrace: Darktrace is an AI-powered cybersecurity platform that utilizes machine learning and AI algorithms to detect and respond to cyber threats in real time

 Scikit-learn: This is an open-source library for Python.
 Most of the ML programs require Python, so this provides a tool for data analysis.
 It is a good choice for general-purpose machine-learning tasks.